Strength Training Program For Young Athletes

 A workout routine should be changed every 6-12 weeks to offer new stressors to the body.
 A change can be very small such as changing the rep range, changing the number of sets per exercise, adding a new exercise or two, or changing the order of exercises.
 Change can also consist of a completely new routine.
 Small changes are all the body needs to continually make progress so don’t feel that it is necessary to create brand new programs.

 The process of changing the workout routine is called periodization.
 This can get very complicated, and there are entire books written on the subject.
-To get started on a strength training program, it is absolutely not necessary to understand the intricacies of periodization.
-For now, all that is important is to modify the workout every 6-12 weeks.
+To get started on a strength training program, it is not necessary to understand the intricacies of periodization.
+This workout is for beginner lifters, so for now, all that is important is to modify the workout every 6-12 weeks.
+More advanced programming should be reserved for athletes with much more lifting experience.

 Changing the routine too often does not allow the muscular tissue time to gradually adapt to the stress.
 If the routine is changed too quickly, it is difficult to determine whether or not the routine is working.
 Building strength requires a great deal of patience and persistence, so encourage athletes to be diligent.